scipp-atlas/workspace-scripts/README.md

-Exports a workspace to HS3 JSON via `RooJSONFactoryWSTool`, then applies an ordered chain of in-place fixes so pyhs3 can consume it (collapse ROOT's exponential sign-inversion intermediates, repair axes, split the combined likelihood per channel, add `init: default_values`, drop observables from parameter sets, and wire standalone constraints into the first channel's likelihood).
+Exports a workspace to HS3 JSON via `RooJSONFactoryWSTool`, then applies an ordered chain of in-place fixes so pyhs3 can consume it (collapse ROOT's exponential sign-inversion intermediates, repair axes, add `init: default_values`, drop observables from parameter sets, and wire standalone constraints into the combined likelihood).
+The single combined likelihood over all channels (the `RooSimultaneous` joint fit, analysis `sim_pdf_combData`) is preserved by default; pass `--split-likelihoods` to instead split it into independent per-channel `L_ch<i>` analyses (debugging only).
 Each fix is toggleable with `--no-fix-*`, or all off with `--no-cleanup`.

 ```bash